hncpr1992/JobParser/README.md

-# Grab-and-Analysis
+# Data science job project

-My plan is to use web crawler scrapy to grab soccer data and make analysis or predictions
+My target is to use the python module scrappy to crab data from the Indeed website and generate a GUI with showing the analysis of Data science job

-Continued